BrettMahon/BladeRazor/README.md

 ### Advanced - MVC with Dynamic Views

 The aim of **BladeRazorMvcExamples** application is not to demonstrate simply how to use Blade for Razor in an MVC application.
-That is somewhat self explanatory: simply use the Blade for Razer TagHelpers in your  MVC Views by followig the steps above.
+That is somewhat self explanatory: simply use the Blade for Razor TagHelpers in your  MVC Views by following the steps above.
 Instead, the example demonstrates how to use a *single* set of shared views for operations on *all* objects.

 These views are the following:
 * *Views/Shared/BladeCreate.cshtml* - Uses the form-edit tag helper to create new objects.